 Over the next decade, I learned how to be that nonprofit marketing department of one.
 I experimented all the time, producing both successes and failures, but always learning.
 I spent more money than I care to admit on software, handbooks, and training courses to learn all I thought I needed to know, some of which was priceless, some of which was a complete waste of time and hard-earned cash.

 In 2007, I decided to transition from primarily consulting to primarily training.
-I launched NonprofitMarketingGuide.com, which led to the publication of the book, The Nonprofit Marketing Guide: High-Impact, Low-Cost Ways to Build Support for Your Good Cause and then to my second book, due out in August 2013, Content Marketing for Nonprofits: A Communications Map for Engaging Your Community, Becoming a Favorite Cause, and Raising More Money.
-We are in our six year of the weekly webinar series, and I write the #1 blog on the web on nonprofit communications.
+I launched NonprofitMarketingGuide.com, which led to the publication of the book, The Nonprofit Marketing Guide: High-Impact, Low-Cost Ways to Build Support for Your Good Cause in 2010.
+My second book, Content Marketing for Nonprofits: A Communications Map for Engaging Your Community, Becoming a Favorite Cause, and Raising More Money, was released in September 2013.
+We are in our seventh year of our webinar series, and I write one of the top blogs on the web on nonprofit communications.

 I love nonprofit marketing -- and sharing that love with you.

 I’ve done it myself.
 I’ve taught thousands of nonprofits how they can do it themselves.
 I wrote two books on it.
 I have a huge network, so if there is something I haven’t done, I can always find people who have done it, and who are willing to share their advice.
 I'm also a Certified Executive Coach.